Sorry Calendar on the top menu is out of order. Repairs are underway.

 Deaf or Hard of hearing youth campers are described as a person age who is between the age of 7 to 17 years old having an auditory loss which requires daily usage of communication alternatives such as sign language, lip reading, or hearing device such as a hearing aid or cochlear implant.

 In 1993 The LIF established Camp Lions Helen Keller for Adults, for visually & hearing impaired campers age 18 & older.
 This program came as a response to meet the needs of individuals served by the Department of Rehabilitation Services Deaf/Blind Services and other advocates of visually & hearing impaired adults in Illinois.
 Camp Lions Helen Keller is the only camp program of it's kind in the Midwest.

-Camp Lions Helen Keller will be held on the grounds of Camp Henry Horner, near Ingleside, Illinois the week of June 8th to June 14th, 2014.
-Applications to attend must be submitted by May 12, 2014.
+LIF Camp Lions Helen Keller will be held on the grounds of Camp Henry Horner, near Ingleside, Illinois the week of June 14th to June 20th, 2015.
+Applications to attend must be submitted by June 1, 2015.

 Eligible adults have the opportunity to relax & participate in activities in the great outdoors, while still being in an accessible environment.
-Camp Lions Helen Keller is a great place to meet other individuals with similiar life experiences.
+Camp Lions Helen Keller is a great place to meet other individuals with similar life experiences.
 Many of the activities at Camp Lions Helen Keller mirror our youth program, but are geared to older participants.

 ELIGIBILITY FOR ADULT CAMPERS IS AS FOLLOWS: